ncsa/MayomicsVC/README.md

 # Objective

 Create the best practices Genomic variant calling workflow using the workflow management system Cromwell/WDL.
+Our main goal was to create a workflow that is trivially maintainable in a production clinical setting or active reserach lab, so that numerous, large scale and robust analyses could be performed.
+Therefore, our main considerations where (1) simplicity of code, (2) robustness against misconfiguration, and (3) ease of debugging during execution.

 # Design principles

 ## Modularity

+The variant calling workflow is complex, so we break it up into modules to make it as easy to develop and maintain as possible.
-This workflow is modular by design, with each bioinformatics task in its own module.
+Thus, each bioinformatics step in its own module.
 WDL makes this easy by defining "tasks" and "workflows."
-Tasks in our case will wrap individual bioinformatics steps comprising the workflow.
+Tasks in our case wrap individual bioinformatics steps.
+These individual tasks are strung together into a master workflow: e.g. Germline or Somatic.
-Tasks can be run individually and also strung together into workflows.

-The variant calling workflow is complex, so we break it up into smaller subworkflows, or stages that are easier to develop and maintain.
-Stages can be run individually and also called sequentially to execute the workflow fully or partially.

 Reasons for modular design:
 * flexibility: can execute any part of the workflow